Harry-Liu23/Beatson-Team-Project/.gitlab/merge_request_templates/Default.md

 ## Checklist for Reviewer
 - [] Purpose
-    - Check that coode actually solves a problem
+    - Check that code actually solves a problem
     - Check that relevant dependent documentations have been updated
 - [] Quality assurance
     - Check that tests cover typical and extreme use cases